mwiedemeyer/SPForms/README.md

 --------------------
 Here are the available attributes:

         data-form-settings                      Valid just once on the main forms div data-form-field                         Column name in the SharePoint list data-form-required                      true|false
         data-form-validate                      RegEx to validate the value
         data-form-validationmessage             Message to display within the tooltip on validation/required errors data-form-peoplepicker                  true to define an input box as a people picker data-form-peoplepicker-value            Used on the 2010 peoplepicker to define what is saved to the SP list as text (see details below).
                                                 The 2013 picker always saves the selected user in a user field. data-form-datepicker                    true to define a datepicker
-        data-form-profile               A profile property of the current user to pre-populate the field with (see details below) data-form-submit                true to make this element the "submit" button data-form-submit-list           Title of the SP List to write to data-form-submit-onsuccess      Javascript function to execute after successful submit data-form-submit-onfailed       Javascript function to execute after failure
+        data-form-profile                       A profile property of the current user to pre-populate the field with (see details below) data-form-submit                        true to make this element the "submit" button data-form-submit-list                   Title of the SP List to write to data-form-submit-onsuccess              Javascript function to execute after successful submit data-form-submit-onfailed               Javascript function to execute after failure data-form-submit-onvalidationerror      Javascript function to execute if any field is invalid

 For the data-form-profile attribute, the following values are allowed: